KhushAgrawal987/Khush-demo/README.md

 # Khush-demo
 This is my first Git repo
-This is made by me
+This is made by me yani Khush